Topener/XHR/README.md

     var xhr = new XHR();
     xhr.get("http://freegeoip.net/json/", onSuccessCallback, onErrorCallback, options);

-A quick explanation of arguments of the last method in the previous block of code would look like this:
+A quick explanation of the arguments in the `get()` mehtod of the previous code would look like this:

 * **url**: The URL where the API endpoint or content is located (required)
-* **successCallback**: Function to execute if the request succeeds (optional)
+* **successCallback**: Function to execute if the request succeeds (required)
 * **errorCallback**: Function to execute if the request fails (optional)
 * **optioins**: Huge set of options for your request, please see the [examples.js](https://github.com/raulriera/XHR/blob/master/examples.js) file for more information. (optional)

-For more information check out the [examples.js](https://github.com/raulriera/XHR/blob/master/examples.js) file.
+For more information please check out the [examples.js](https://github.com/raulriera/XHR/blob/master/examples.js) file.
 Or browse around the [xhr.js](https://github.com/raulriera/XHR/blob/master/xhr.js) file.
 You can find in there support for GET, POST, PUT and DELETE (called destroy for reserved words problems)

 ## Helpers
 Apart from the RESTful way of interacting with your API endpoints, this module also includes the following helper methods: